jtstowe/RAMtech_lab5/README.md

 # RAMtech
-A simulated research group project for MTU EE3174
+This is a simulated research group project for Michigan Tech's EE3174 lab.